XplnHUB/CMX/docs/security.md

 ## Reporting Vulnerabilities

-If you discover a security vulnerability in CMX, please do **not** open a public issue.
-Instead, email us at security@cmx.dev.
+If you discover a security vulnerability in Newgate, please do **not** open a public issue.
+Instead, email us at security@newgate.dev.
 We will investigate and address the issue promptly.
 ```

 ### Validate XML Structure